PortalFawn/Pet-Adventures/README.md

+# PET ADVENTURES

-This is a small fun side-project im doing to fill time
+This is a small fun side-project im doing to fill time.

-As an explaination for however bad you think the code is, it was primarily completed in the ealry hours of the morning.
+The premise is that you can collect pets through traveling These pets will be able to collect materials or battle eachother You will be able to craft or find armour and weapons